miloravi/zero-overhead-parallel-scans/readme.md

 and is the fastest parallel scan on any number of threads.

 The scan algorithms are implemented using the [work-assisting scheduler](https://github.com/ivogabe/workassisting).

+To run the benchmarks, the Rust compiler and cargo need to be installed.
+Furthermore gnuplot needs to be installed, as the benchmark code automatically generates charts of the results.
+The benchmarks can be run with `cargo run`.
+Depending on the processor, it may be needed to tune `AFFINITY_MAPPING` in `src/utils/thread_pinning.rs`.
+This specifies the order in which the cores of the processor are used.